Select File

 Converts all pages and packages them into a numbered ZIP.
 Single-page PDFs output a single JPG directly.
 Use the PDF Extract Pages tool first if you only need specific pages.

-Text and Layout Preservation
+Text And Layout Preservation

 Maintains original page layout and renders fonts as pixels at the selected DPI.
 Vector graphics rasterize to the chosen resolution.
 Note: text searchability and selectability are lost after conversion — JPG has no text layer.